Lưu Thị Diễm Hương

-Lưu Thị Diễm Hương is a beauty pageant winner and student who won the title of Miss Vietnam World 2010.
-Diễm Hương was born on August 30, 1990 in Ho Chi Minh City, Vietnam.
+Lưu Thị Diễm Hương is a Vietnamese model and beauty pageant titleholder who won the title of Miss Vietnam World 2010.
+Diễm Hương was born on August 30, 1990, in Ho Chi Minh City, Vietnam.
 Diễm Hương did not go to Miss World 2010 but she was sent to represent Vietnam in the Miss Earth 2010 pageant in Nha Trang, Vietnam.

 Miss Earth 2010

 Diễm Hương represented Vietnam in Miss Earth 2010 pageant where she placed in the Top 14 of the final night despite being a heavy favorite along with the winner.
 She also made the Top 5 Miss Talent competition and also won the Best in Swimsuit award.
 Nicole Faria from India was crowned by Miss Earth 2009 Larissa Ramos from Brazil.

 Miss Universe 2012

 Diễm Hương was appointed by the national franchise holder to compete at Miss Universe 2012 in Las Vegas, Nevada, USA.
 Despite being an early favorite and popularity from previous pageant, she did not place in Top 16.
 Olivia Culpo from United States crowned this year.